aws/aws-cdk-rfcs/text/287-cli-deprecation-warnings.md

   and the library code using deprecated APIs.
   We can alleviate this problem by making the value of the `DEPRECATED` environment variable `error` by default in our tests, which will be a forcing function for us to stop using deprecated APIs in the Construct Library.
-3. Adding emitting warnings for accessing deprecated static constants (including enums) will require huge changes to the emitted JavaScript (changing from a field to a `static` getter).
-4. We only report APIs actually hit during a particular execution of the code (while missing statically declared but not actually invoked deprecated elements).
+3. We only report APIs actually hit during a particular execution of the code (while missing statically declared but not actually invoked deprecated elements - note though that IDEs/editors still warn about them).

 ### What alternative solutions did you consider?